 Diploma or associate degree programs in aircraft structure technology cover fundamental concepts related to aircraft structure as well as skills and techniques used in manufacturing and repairing aircraft.
 Students learn practical skills, such as metallurgy, and gain theoretical knowledge in areas such as aerodynamics.

 Programs may be presented in conjunction with hands-on experiences at a regional air force base.
 Graduates are prepared for careers as aircraft structural technicians or specialists.

 Applicants for these two-year aircraft structure technology programs must have a high school diploma or its equivalent.

 Diploma or Associate's Degree in Aircraft Structure Technology

 Diploma or associate's degree programs in aircraft structural technology include general education requirements in addition to occupational courses, typically with little difference in content between the two types of programs.
-Some programs include a cooperative learning opportunity on a nearby air force base.
 Course topics include:

 - Fundamentals of blueprint reading

 - Theories of aerodynamics